mmelines/todo/README.md

 - Postgresql

 ## Development Process
-import note on convention: terminal commands are appended with `$ ` to differentiate them from other code in these notes, but it is never neccessary to enter `$ `; start the commands in your terminal after the first two chars of the provided command.
-Similarly, commands intended to be run inside the python interpreter are prepended with `>>> `
+- import note on convention: terminal commands are appended with `$ ` to differentiate them from other code in these notes, but it is never neccessary to enter `$ `; start the commands in your terminal after the first two chars of the provided command.
+- similarly, commands intended to be run inside the python interpreter are prepended with `>>> `
+- it is assumed that all cli commands and actions are executed from the root folder since this project has an extremely basic structure

 ### 2.3.9
 A Basic Hello World Application